Police Officer Position FAQs

 Q: What is the starting salary and what are some of the employment benefits?

-A: The starting salary is $65,556.
+A: The starting salary is listed on the UCLA Title and Pay Plan.
 A higher salary may be available to individuals who have experience as a sworn Peace Officer.
+The information below is a summary of benefits offered as of January 2019.
+Please contact UCLA Campus Human Resources for specific details, terms, and collective bargaining agreements.

 - Several medical plans offered; dental & vision paid for by the University